Draed/rush_app/readme.md

 <!-- - make the endtime equal to rush endtime if not "end this rush right now" -->

-- add start_time for task
-- add end_time for task
 - add a currently working on task automatically to count time on it

 - graph achieved task per hour